erikerlandson/erikerlandson.github.com/_posts/2012-11-01-using-accounting-groups-with-wallaby.markdown

 title: "Using Accounting Groups With Wallaby"
 date: 2012-11-01 07:41
 comments: true
-categories: [ computing, htcondor, condor, accounting groups, wallaby ]
+tags: [ computing, htcondor, condor, accounting groups, wallaby ]
 ---
 In this post I will describe how to use HTCondor accounting groups with [Wallaby](http://getwallaby.com).
 I will begin by walking through an accounting group configuration on a pool managed by wallaby.
 Following, I will demonstrate the configuration in action.